facebook/rocksdb/docs/_posts/2017-06-26-17-level-based-changes.markdown

 ![l0-l1-contend.png](/static/images/compaction/l0-l1-contend.png)

 Now, there can never be L0 files unreachable for L0->L0 due to L0->L1 selecting files in the middle.
 When longer spans of files are available for L0->L0, we perform less compaction work per deleted L0 file, thus improving efficiency.

+This feature will be available in RocksDB 5.7.

 ### Performance Changes